reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

   auto: 0082-ekg
 ---

-[Twelve-factor app](https://12factor.net) is a set of guidelines for building Software as a Service(SAA) applications.
-These guidelines were initially conceived in Heroku and are regarded as best practices for building cloud-native applications.
+[Twelve-factor app](https://12factor.net) is a set of guidelines for building cloud-native applications.
 By cloud-native, we will mean an application that is portable across environments, scalable to take advantage of the elastic capabilities of the cloud, and easy to update.

 A majority of these principles are implicit in today's microservice frameworks.
-However, we can also observe a shift from the 'older way' of building systems targetted to run on constrained infrastructure.
-Spring Boot is a popular framework for building a microservice application.
-In this article, we will build a Twelve-factor application with Spring Boot and discuss these along.
+Spring Boot is a popular framework for building microservice applications.
+It does not need any major changes to make it fully compliant with the twelve factors.
+In this article, we will check the compliance of Spring Boot application with Twelve factor app with a mix of available features and necessary changes to make it adhere to those principles.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-health-check" %}

-## What are the Twelve-factors
+## Goals of the Twelve-factors
 The Twelve-factor is a set of twelve principles encompassing guidelines on managing configuration data, abstracting library dependencies and backing services, log streaming, and administration.
 A common theme running through all the twelve principles is making the application portable to meet the demands of a dynamic environment provisioning typical of cloud platforms.
 That is also the reason why they are often discussed alongside cloud-native applications.
+Some of the goals as stated in the [documentation](https://12factor.net) are:
+1. Using declarative formats for setup automation
+2. Maximizing portability across execution environments
+3. Suitable for deployment in Cloud Platforms
+4. Minimizing divergence between development and production, enabling continuous deployment for maximum agility;
+5. Ability to scale up without significant changes to tooling, architecture, or development practices.

 ## Codebase
 > One codebase tracked in revision control, many deploys

-When not using Cloud, we were used to working with a fixed set of environments like dev, QA, prod in on-premise infrastructure.
-Each has environment-specific resources like database, API urls.
-This principle advocate having a single codebase that can be built and deployed to multiple environments.
+When not using Cloud, we were used to working with a fixed set of environments like development, QA, and production in on-premise infrastructure.
+Each environment has specific resources like database, configuration data, and API urls.

+This principle advocates having a single codebase that can be built and deployed to multiple environments.
 To achieve this we need to separate all the environment dependencies into a form that can be specified during the build and run.

 Following this principle, we will have a single Git repository containing the source code of our Spring Boot application.
 This will be built for different environments by specifying environment-specific properties.

-Spring Profiles and environment properties are standard ways of doing this.
+[Spring Profiles](https://reflectoring.io/spring-boot-profiles/) and [environment properties](https://reflectoring.io/profile-specific-logging-spring-boot/) are established ways of doing this.

 This rule will be violated if we have to change the source code before building for a specific environment.

 ## Dependencies
 > Explicitly declare and isolate dependencies

-An evolution from an earlier practice of sharing dependencies across applications by storing common libraries in a classpath shared by multiple applications.
+This principle is an evolution of an earlier practice of sharing common dependencies across applications.
+A common used to be done by storing common libraries in a classpath shared by multiple applications.
 This introduces a dependency on the configuration of the host system.
 Host systems are ephemeral today having evolved into containers.

-Some of the key components of this condition are :
+Some of the key components for complying with this condition are :
 - Managing dependencies with Maven as Dependency Manager
 - Declarative
 - Versioning
-- Isolating the dependencies by bundling them with the application The dependencies are declared in external files leveraging dependency management tools of the platform, For the Spring Boot application, we declare the library dependencies in `pom.xml` or Gradle depending on whether we are using Maven or Gradle.
+- Isolating the dependencies by bundling them with the application

+The dependencies are declared in external files leveraging dependency management tools of the platform, For the Spring Boot application, we declare the library dependencies in `pom.xml` or Gradle depending on whether we are using Maven or Gradle.
 For our Spring Boot application, our pom.xml contains the dependencies of database drivers and a web framework.

 ## Config